 Errors & Omissions Insurance Addresses the Special Risks Faced by Experts

 When your business is based on sharing your expertise, you need comprehensive, cost-effective insurance to protect you from damages or legal costs that may arise.
-Errors & omissions (E&O) insurance, also known as professional liability or professional indemnity insurance, provides important coverage.
-And when you get it from biBERK, you’ll save up to 20% over other providers.
+Errors & omissions insurance (or E&O insurance), also known as professional liability or professional indemnity insurance, provides important coverage.
+And when you get your errors & omissions insurance from biBERK, you’ll save up to 20% over other providers.

 Getting Errors and Omissions Coverage is Simple With biBERK

 What is Errors and Omissions Insurance?

 As an expert, you must adhere to certain standards and best practices for your industry.
 If a client believes you made a mistake or oversight, they could claim that you didn’t meet those standards and sue your company for financial damages.
 Errors & omissions insurance protects you in the event that a client accuses your business of making a mistake (an error) or failing to do something (an omission), even if that claim proves to be groundless.

 Errors & omissions insurance from biBERK helps protect your business if you make a mistake (error) or fail to perform a service (omission).
 E&O insurance also covers the related defense costs, even from unfounded claims.
 Claims can include the following scenarios:

 E&O insurance covers the cost of damages—including punitive damages if coverage of them is allowed by law in your state—up to the policy limit.
 Punitive damages are assessed by courts on top of other damages, and can be very high. biBERK also covers the cost of your legal defense and provides an attorney to represent you.

 We're the experts when it comes to insuring small businesses.

 Get a quote entirely online or speak with one of our insurance experts right away for help getting a quote, buying a policy, or answering any questions you may have.